julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, February 09, 2025.
+Monday, February 10, 2025.
 Quote of the day:

-> "If I went to work in a factory the first thing I'd do is join a union." - Franklin D. Roosevelt
+> "Treat those who are good with goodness, and also treat those who are not good with goodness.
+Thus goodness is attained.
+Be honest to those who are honest, and be also honest to those who are not honest.
+Thus honesty is attained." - Lao Tzu